TABLE OF CONTENTS

 In a moral hazard as well as adverse selection, there is information asymmetry between two parties.
 The primary difference is when it occurs.

 In a moral hazard situation, one party listing into the agreement provides deceiving information.
 This changes their behavior once the deal has been made because they believe that they will not face any consequences for their actions.
-Adverse selection applies to a situation where sellers have more information than buyers about some aspect of product quality.
+Adverse selection applies to a situation where sellers have more information than buyers in their urgent care electronic medical records about some aspect of product quality.

 How To Reduce Moral Hazard?